Your guide to saying “No, thank you!” the right way.

 Dear [Hiring Manager's First Name],

-Thanks so much for taking the time to consider me for the [position you're interviewing for].
+Thank you so much for taking the time to consider me for the [position you're interviewing for].
 I've truly enjoyed meeting with the team and learning more about [mention something specific discussed at the first interview].

 However, I have chosen to pursue another opportunity.
 I hope that you find the perfect candidate for this position and look forward to following the company's success.